 COVID-19 is rapidly changing the way we go about our daily lives.
 For most of us, this global pandemic will undoubtedly cause a lot of stress, anxiety and feelings of depression.
 During this time of uncertainty, one thing is certain: we must remain positive and look after our mental health and well-being.

-Here are 5 ways to improve your mental health and well-being during COVID-19 that will help reduce feelings of stress, anxiety and depression.
+Here are 5 ways to improve your mental health and well-being during COVID-19 to help reduce feelings of stress, anxiety and depression.

 Create a ‘Can-Do’ List

 During this time of self-isolation, we are repeatedly being told what we can’t do.
 I’m sure we can all make a long list of the things we are not meant to do during this time or simply cannot do due to being self-isolated.
 But what about the things we can still do?
 Instead of focusing on the negatives and losses, train your brain to focus on the good and consciously choose to change your perspective.

 Create a ‘Can-Do’ List.
 Think of all the things you can still do, write them down, and do them.
 This list may be different for everyone depending on our unique situations, but a few simple ‘can-dos’ connect us all.

 We can still get fresh air, open windows or sit in the sun.
 We can still listen to music, dance, stretch and exercise.
 We can still read, write and create art.
 We can still cook, eat and focus on our well-being.
 We can take time to reflect, ponder and dream.

 Most importantly, we can take time to turn inward and check on how we are doing mentally.
 Checking on our emotions during this unprecedented time and consciously choosing to maintain a positive perspective means that we can continue to grow as individuals.
 Take comfort in the knowledge that we will grow more resilient and mentally strong through this time of adversity if we choose to.